linux-modder/toktok.github.io/_src/content/spec.md

 it is documented here.

-The binary encoding of all integer types in the state format is a fixed-width byte sequence with the integer encoded in Little Endian.
+The binary encoding of all integer types in the state format is a fixed-width byte sequence with the integer encoded in Little Endian unless stated otherwise.

 | Length | Contents                |
 |:-------|:------------------------|